IB Business Private & Public Companies Disclosed

 Sometimes, governments and private companies team up like the ultimate collab team.
 These Public-Private Partnerships (PPPs) are where things get a bit more interesting.

-Real Talk: Current UK PPP Developments
+Current UK PPP Developments

 IB Business Management Real-life Example: The new public-private partnership, named Habiko, is a joint venture that plans to deliver 3,000 low-carbon, low-energy affordable homes for the rental market, unlocking institutional investment.
-Basically, the government, a pension company, and a development firm said "let's solve the housing crisis together" and created this massive partnership to build affordable homes.
+Basically, the government, a pension company, and a development firm said "let's try and solve the housing crisis together" and created this massive partnership to build affordable homes.

 The collaboration includes:

-Pension Insurance Corporation: Bringing the money (£4 billion invested in social housing so far)
+• Pension Insurance Corporation: Bringing the money (£4 billion invested in social housing so far)

-Muse: Bringing the building expertise
+• Muse: Bringing the building expertise

-Homes England: Bringing the government backing
+• Homes England: Bringing the government backing

 Habiko is targeting up to 100% affordable homes for rent for those whose needs are not met by the market, with rents set at 20% below the local market rent.
 It's about "actually helping people afford to live" rather than just profit maximisation.

-Why PPPs Matter (And Why They're Controversial)
+Why PPPs Are Relevant (And Why They're Controversial)

 PPPs are brilliant in theory - they combine government resources with private sector efficiency to deliver public services.
 But they've had some proper bust-ups in the UK: